aaronbloomfield/ccc/hws/dappintro/index.md

     - You can call 'voted' again with your coinbase account; it should return true this time
     - The distinction between the method types here is important.  `view` and `pure` methods do not require writing to the blockchain, so they will report back the answer immediately -- and without having the call mined into a block.
 Other transactions require the method call to be sent as a transaction to the blockchain and then mined into a block before reporting the success (or failure) of the method call.
 6. View in the explorer
     - We are going to see some additional functionality in the blockchain explorer.
-The explorer updates every minutes, which means you may have to wait up to a minute before you see your transaction reflected in the explorer.
+The explorer updates every minute, which means you may have to wait up to a minute before you see your transaction reflected in the explorer.
     - Search for the particular contract -- enter the contract address for your deployed Poll contract in the search box in the upper-right of any page
     - In the page for the contract, notice that the explorer is able to identify that this contract implements the IPoll interface (the `interfacesImplemented` entry).
 We'll discuss the IERC165 interface later in the course.
 It does this by checking the result of calling `supportsInterface()`, which we provided the code for in Poll.sol
     - Look at the transaction list at the bottom of the contract page.
 The lowest one is the deployment of the contract itself (it will have a value in the contract address field).
 The other entry is when you voted on it.